-- a.
-Submit a signed and completed WSU 4-H Volunteer Application Form (Part A), background check (Part B), and reference form to the WSU Extension County Office - b.
-Provide a required minimum of three references - c.
-Participate in an interview with the WSU Extension 4-H Faculty, staff, or authorized representative either face-to-face, by phone, or other technology that allows participants to be heard verbally - d.
-Complete the Four Western Region e-learning modules - e.
-Complete the Child Protection e-learning module - f.
-Register as a volunteer within 4HOnline system and complete all authorization forms - 1.
-Complete and sign the Washington 4-H Adult Code of Conduct in 4HOnline - 2.
-Complete and sign the Adult Valuable Partnership Agreement in 4HOnline - g.
-Receive a login for the WSU Volunteer Hours Database - h.
-Complete any other items as required specific to your county including any New Volunteer Training
+- Submit a signed and completed WSU 4-H Volunteer Application Form (Part A), background check (Part B), and reference form to the WSU Extension County Office - Provide a required minimum of three references

+- Participate in an interview with the WSU Extension 4-H faculty, staff, or authorized representative face-to-face, by phone, or through other technology that allows participants to be heard verbally - Complete the Four Western Region e-learning modules - Complete the Child Protection e-learning module - Register as a volunteer within 4HOnline system and complete all authorization forms - o Complete and sign the Adult Valuable Partnership Agreement in 4HOnline - Receive a login for the WSU Volunteer Hours Database - Complete any other items as required specific to your county including any New Volunteer Training

-At any point in time, the certification process may be terminated by the WSU Extension 4-H Faculty.
-If the potential volunteer does not complete certification process in one (1) year or less and/or references are not received within that same one (1) year period, then the potential applicant will be notified of the termination process.
-If a potential volunteer does not sign and/or if they alter any form and then sign, then the application can be terminated.
+At any point in time, the certification process may be terminated by the WSU Extension 4-H faculty.
+If the potential volunteer does not complete the certification process in one (1) year or less and/or references are not received within that same one (1) year period, then the potential applicant will be notified of the termination process.
+If a potential volunteer does not sign and/or if they alter any form and then sign, the application can be terminated.

-7.4.1 References
+7.4.1.
+References